cloudogu/smeagol/docs/architecture.md

 ## UI Architecture

 The UI uses a [Flux based architecture](https://facebook.github.io/flux), which is build with [Redux](https://redux.js.org/).
-The code is separated in a shared kernel and the BC's analog to the RESTApi.
+The code is separated in a shared kernel and the BC's analog to the REST API.
 The shared kernel consists only of components which are required in each BC, some infrastructure and bootstrap logic.
 Each BC is divided into components, containers and modules.

-* Components should be stateless (or should only have a local state), this means each required property must hand over by a higher ordered intelligent component.
+* Components should be stateless (or should only have a local state).
+This means each required property must hand over by a higher ordered intelligent component.
 * Containers are higher ordered components and this are the components which are connected to the store.
 * __Modules__ are the last part of the puzzle.
 Modules are responsible for the state of the application.
 They manage the